Southside Elementary School

 Dear Southside families,

 Welcome to Southside Elementary School, Home of the Bees!
-Southside is a place where BEING a hard-worker, SHOWING integrity, HAVING values, and STRIVING for excellence, is our key to success.
+Southside is a place where BEING a hard worker, SHOWING integrity, HAVING values, and STRIVING for excellence are our keys to success.

 The vision of our school is to provide an educational experience where children can achieve their highest potential in a safe and nurturing environment.
 We are eager to form a family partnership where we build positive relationships and work together.

 Southside Elementary has an outstanding faculty and staff who are committed to the success of all its students.
-We recognize that in order to be successful, children need support from both home and school.
+We recognize that to be successful, children need support from both home and school.
 We know a strong partnership with you will make a great difference in your child’s education.
 As partners, we share the responsibility for our children’s success and want you to know that we will do our very best to carry out our responsibilities.
 Please help us by encouraging your child to attend school daily, to arrive on time, and to be prepared for class with needed supplies and ready to learn.
 “Bee” involved!
 “Bee” supportive!
-Have daily conversations with your child about their school experiences!
+One suggestion is to have daily conversations with your child about their school experiences!

 We know this school year will be your child’s best year yet as we continue to build upon the future of Dinwiddie County Public Schools’ “Deep Roots, Great Heights.”
 It is an honor and a privilege to be working with you and your child.
 Please feel free to contact us at (804)-469-4480 or email at sculbreath@dcpsnet.org or fcrowder@dcpsnet.org at any time.